cvs-health/testaro/README.md

 Once you have included a `url` command in a script, you do not need to add more `url` commands unless you want the browser to visit a different URL.

 However, some tests modify web pages.
-In those cases, Testaro inserts additional `url` commands into the `script` property of the `options` object, after those tests, to ensure that changes made by one test do not affect subsequent acts.
+In those cases, Testaro inserts additional `url` acts into the `acts` array, after those tests, to ensure that changes made by one test do not affect subsequent acts.

 Another navigation example is: